 College Cost and Other Information: College Navigator from the National Center for Education Statistics helps you find colleges based on location, programs, tuition, distance learning, evening courses, and more.
 Save your favorites and compare up to four colleges.

 Tax Benefits for Higher Education: There are a number of tax provisions that assist students and parents in financing postsecondary education.
 The Internal Revenue Service has a site explaining tax credits for education.
-Two additional IRS Web pages to visit include IRS Publication 970 and their Web page for students.
+Two additional IRS web pages to visit include IRS Publication 970 and their tax information for students.

-Financial Aid Shopping Sheet: To promote transparency in student financial disclosures, the Department of Education partnered with the Consumer Financial Protection Bureau to develop the Financial Aid Shopping Sheet designed to help students better understand the amount of grants, loans, and scholarships they would receive for college.
-Secretary Duncan published an open letter to college and university presidents, asking them to voluntarily adopt the Shopping Sheet as part of their financial aid awards starting in the 2013-14 school year.
-Institutions of higher education interested in adopting the Shopping Sheet may contact the Department of Education at ShoppingSheet@ed.gov for additional information.
+College Financing Plan (formerly known as the Financial Aid Shopping Sheet): To promote transparency in student financial disclosures, the Department of Education partnered with the Consumer Financial Protection Bureau to develop the Financial Aid Shopping Sheet designed to help students better understand the amount of grants, loans, and scholarships they would receive for college.
+Secretary Duncan asked college and university presidents to voluntarily adopt the Shopping Sheet as part of their financial aid awards starting in the 2013-14 school year.
+Institutions of higher education interested in adopting the Shopping Sheet may contact the Department of Education at Collegefinancingplan@ed.gov for additional information.

 U.S. Department of Education